Kamares Aqueduct

 Kamares Aqueduct, also known as the Bekir Pasha Aqueduct, is an aqueduct near Larnaca, Cyprus.
-It is located outside Larnaca, near the old road to Limassol.
-It was built starting in 1747.
+Located just outside the city near the old road to Limassol, it was built between 1747 and 1750 and supplied Larnaca with fresh water for nearly two centuries.
 Tassos Mikropoulos has described it as the most prominent water supply built in Cyprus.

 Larnaca, Cyprus, aqueduct known as Kamares.